Wesley-Chan/GTK-for-Windows/README.md

 ## News
 GTK+ at 3.13.3 and gtkmm at 3.13.3.

+Aug.
+6th, 2014 update:

+Sorry guys.
+I'm kind of busy these two weeks.
+I'll update to 3.13.5 as soon as possible.

 ## Introduction

 This project is intended to make the latest [GTK+](http://www.gtk.org) available on Windows.